 This fellowship program provides an opportunity for advanced Ph.D. students to benefit from protected and supported time to pursue their scholarly research activities.
 It is intended to facilitate completion of the doctoral degree in a timely manner.
 Students must have successfully completed their comprehensive examinations prior to submission of an application for this fellowship.

-The Graduate College provides a $5,000 summer stipend plus a tuition scholarship for up to two credit hours and 50 percent of the mandatory fees.
+The Graduate College provides a $5,000 summer stipend plus a tuition scholarship for one credit hour and 50 percent of the mandatory fees.
 Students are responsible for payment of remaining mandatory and course fees.

 Please consult the Office of Student Financial Aid regarding how this award may affect financial aid packages.